V-ID Market Capitalization Reaches $45.71 Million (VIDT)

-V-ID (CURRENCY:VIDT) traded flat against the U.S. dollar during the 1-day period ending at 10:00 AM Eastern on February 25th.
-One V-ID coin can now be purchased for approximately $0.99 or 0.00008325 BTC on major exchanges.
-Over the last seven days, V-ID has traded flat against the U.S. dollar.
-V-ID has a market cap of $45.71 million and approximately $8.26 million worth of V-ID was traded on exchanges in the last day.
+V-ID (CURRENCY:VIDT) traded flat against the dollar during the one day period ending at 8:00 AM ET on February 26th.
+During the last week, V-ID has traded flat against the dollar.
+V-ID has a market capitalization of $45.71 million and $8.26 million worth of V-ID was traded on exchanges in the last day.
+One V-ID coin can now be bought for about $0.99 or 0.00008325 BTC on popular cryptocurrency exchanges.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.